GarrettArm/improvising_crane/README.md

 Revise the files in ./modules.
 It is the home to our custom modules.
 The folder syncs to the container's /drupal_app/web/modules

-## exporting config from container to drupal_sync/:
+## exporting config from container to drupal_sync/

 `docker-compose exec webapp drush config-export -y`

-## importing config changes from drupal_sync/ to container:
+## importing config changes from drupal_sync/ to container

 `docker-composer exec webapp drush config-import -y`

-## making changes to db & pushing to production:
+## making changes to db & pushing to production

 Reasoning:  Full production db dump is at some permanent file location.
 Copy the production sql dump to db_shared, do only revisions to drupal that you want on production.
 When finished, we will dump the database to an sqldump.